Duty (album): Background and development

-Duty is Hamasaki's first studio album inside the 2000 decade, and her third consecutive studio album to be fully produced by Japanese musician and businessman Max Matsuura.
-For the album, Hamasaki's record label Avex Trax hired several Japanese musicians, Ken Harada, Kazuhito Kikuchi, Dai Nagao, HΛL, among many others to work on the album.
-Those producers are just some of whom worked with Hamasaki on her second studio album, the predecessor Loveppears (1999).
-Duty is also Hamasaki's third consecutive album to be composed, arranged, and produced by Japanese producers and composers.
-For the album, she contributed as the main and background vocalist, and became her third studio album to feature songs written by her.
 Three songs on the album; the trilogy set "Vogue", "Far Away", and "Seasons", focus on the theme of hopelessness, a reflection of Hamasaki's disappointment that she had not expressed herself thoroughly in any of her previous lyrics and a sense of shame of her public image.
 Likewise, many of the songs she wrote for the album involved feelings of loneliness, chaos, confusion, and the burden of her responsibilities.
 She described her feelings after the song writing was done as "unnatural" and was constantly "nervous" for the finished result.